-The formula that seems to work best is getting a talented quarterback, having a coach who develops an offense centered around that quarterback’s skill set, a smart front office and a couple of high draft picks.
-Put all this together and your franchise could be competing for a Lombardi Trophy instantly.
+The formula that seems to work best is getting a talented quarterback, having a coach who develops an offense centered around that quarterback's skill set, a smart front office and a couple of high draft picks.
+Put all this together, and your franchise could be competing for a Lombardi Trophy instantly.
+The Patrick Mahomes-led Kansas City Chiefs are exhibit A of this.

-Just look at the Cincinnati Bengals this year.
-Head coach Zac Taylor was on the hot seat before quarterback Joe Burrow linked up with his old LSU buddy Ja’Marr Chase.
-Now, they have a legitimate shot to win their first Super Bowl in franchise history in Burrow’s second season.
+Look at the Cincinnati Bengals.
+Head coach Zac Taylor was on the hot seat before quarterback Joe Burrow linked up with his old LSU buddy, Ja'Marr Chase.
+By the time the Bengals reached February 2022, they had won every playoff game that postseason, and had a legitimate shot to win their first Super Bowl win in franchise history in Burrow's second season.

 Houston Texans

-The Texans have only existed for 20 seasons, so it’s not a huge surprise they’re on the list.
+The Texans have only existed for 20-plus seasons, so it's not a huge surprise they're on the list.
+It's difficult to have the longest Super Bowl drought when you've only been around for two decades.
 Houston has eclipsed 10 wins four times over the course of its history and has four AFC South titles to its name.
-Unfortunately for them, they’ve never been able to get past the divisional round, where they’ve lost four times.
+Unfortunately for them, they've never been able to get past the divisional round, where they've lost four times.
+But for the next few years, being able to advance to the NFL playoffs might feel like a Super Bowl win.

 Jacksonville Jaguars